Center for Podiatric Medicine

 Bunions are among the most common conditions treated by podiatric surgeons.
 If that bony bump at the base of your big toe is red, swollen, and inflamed, schedule an evaluation at the Center for Podiatric Medicine in the Chicagoland area to begin treatment with one of the board-certified podiatrists.
-With locations in the River North neighborhood of Chicago, Schaumburg, and Elmhurst, Illinois, and Highland, Indiana, you have an office nearby to get the bunion care you need.
+With three convenient Illinois locations in the River North neighborhood of Chicago, Schaumburg, and Lombard, you have an office nearby to get the bunion care you need.
 Book your appointment online or over the phone.

 A bunion is an actual deviation and change in the joint at the base of your big toe.
 It forms when your big toe gets pushed out of alignment and squished into your smaller toes.
 Usually, genetics are the underlying cause, but shoes and activities contribute to worsening the deformity and causing pain.

 While snug shoes are often a common denominator when it comes to bunions, they’re not the only thing to blame.
 Your bunion might be a result of:

 Bunions are progressive, meaning they’re only going to get worse over time.
 If your bunion is starting to display symptoms, including pain, it’s time to have it evaluated.